 1) Nutrition: The PE department can teach about healthy eating habits; Counseling can teach about what happens when students develop an unhealthy relationship with food (i.e., an eating disorder); and Religion teachers can provide practices which instill eating with spiritual significance (e.g., saying grace before meals, conscious eating).

-2) Depression: PE can teach about the role that exercise and nutrition play in mental health; Counseling can teach about various suggestions and interventions when signs of anxiety and depression emerge; and Religion can offer how in many traditions, melancholy can actually be understood as a pathway to deeper self-exploration.
+2) Depression: PE can teach about the role that exercise and nutrition play in mental health; Counseling can teach about various suggestions and interventions when signs of anxiety and depression emerge; and Religion can offer how in many traditions, melancholy can actually be understood as a pathway to deeper self-exploration and even spiritual awakening.